Press enter to see results or esc to cancel.

 3. 1 color photograph (passport size, face uncovered, and white background)

-Both the tourist card and visitor visa can be used for tourism, business, and transit, as well as other purposes, as long as you stay for less than 6 months.
-You aren’t allowed to work in the country.
-But if you want to legally work in Mexico, you can do so, provided you are on a temporary or permanent residence visa.
+The tourist card and visitor visa can be used for tourism, business, and transit, as well as other purposes, as long as you stay for less than 6 months.
+You aren’t allowed to work in the country but if you want to legally work in Mexico, you can do so with a temporary or permanent residence visa.

 To stay in the country for longer than 6 months, but shorter than 4 years, you’ll need a temporary residence visa from the Mexican embassy, which should be swapped for a temporary residence card once in the country.